-- 1 Open your Mac Pro and remove the side panel following the instructions on page 39. - 2 Lift the latch to unlock the optical drive carriers.
+- 1 Open your Mac Pro and remove the side panel following the instructions that begin on page 37. - 2 Lift the latch to unlock the optical drive carriers.

-Important: When the latch is down, the drives and carriers are locked in the drive bays and can't be removed.
+Note: When the latch is down, the drives and carriers are locked in the drive bays and can't be removed.